- For the University

 - Contact us

-The Chris Abell Postdoc Business Plan Competition has become a key annual event in the University’s entrepreneurial ecosystem that has spawned a number of succesful spin-out companies.
+Our Postdoc Business Plan Competition has become a key annual event in the University’s entrepreneurial ecosystem and has spawned a number of successful spin-out companies.
+In 2020 the competition was renamed to honour the life and career of the late Chris Abell, Pro-Vice-Chancellor for Research and Professor of Biological Chemistry.

-Hosted by us and the Entrepreneurial Postdocs of Cambridge, this is the event for University postdocs who are aspiring entrepreneurs.
-Whether it’s a ground-breaking new invention or social enterprise, whatever your academic expertise, we want to hear from you.
-To enter, you must submit a business plan outlining your idea, and it doesn’t have to be related to your research at the University.
+Run by Cambridge Enterprise and the Entrepreneurial Postdocs of Cambridge, this is the event for University postdocs who are aspiring entrepreneurs.
+Whether it’s a ground-breaking invention or a social enterprise, whatever your academic expertise, we want to hear from you.
+To enter, you must submit a business plan outlining your idea.
+It does not have to be related to your research at the University.

 Please see the important documents section below for full details of what the plan must include.
 Projects must be led by a current postdoc of the University or have a majority of team members who are current postdocs of the University.